New South Wales: Post-war period

-The Labor government introduced two-weeks paid leave for most NSW workers in 1944, and the 40 hour working week was implemented by 1947.
-The post-war economic boom brought full employment and rising living standards, and the government engaged in large spending programs on housing, dams, electricity generation and other infrastructure.
-In 1954 the government announced a plan for the construction of an opera house on Bennelong Point.
+The Labor government introduced two weeks of annual paid leave for most NSW workers in 1944, and the 40-hour working week was implemented by 1947.
+The post-war economic boom brought near-full employment and rising living standards, and the government engaged in large spending programs on housing, dams, electricity generation and other infrastructure.
+In 1954, the government announced a plan for the construction of an opera house on Bennelong Point.
 The design competition was won by Jørn Utzon.
 Controversy over the cost of the Sydney Opera House and construction delays became a political issue and was a factor in the eventual defeat of Labor in 1965 by the conservative Liberal Party and Country Party coalition led by Robert Askin.

 The Askin government promoted private development, law and order issues and greater state support for non-government schools.
 However, Askin, a former bookmaker, became increasingly associated with illegal bookmaking, gambling and police corruption.

 In the late 1960s, a secessionist movement in the New England region of the state led to a 1967 referendum on the issue which was narrowly defeated.
 The new state would have consisted of much of northern NSW including Newcastle.

-Askin's resignation in 1975 was followed by a number of short lived premierships by Liberal Party leaders.
-When a general election came in 1976 the ALP under Neville Wran came to power.
+Askin's resignation in 1975 was followed by several short-lived premierships by Liberal Party leaders.
+When a general election came in 1976, the ALP under Neville Wran came to power.
 Wran was able to transform this narrow one seat victory into landslide wins (known as Wranslides) in 1978 and 1981.

 After winning a comfortable though reduced majority in 1984, Wran resigned as premier and left parliament.
 His replacement Barrie Unsworth struggled to emerge from Wran's shadow and lost a 1988 election against a resurgent Liberal Party led by Nick Greiner.
 The Greiner government embarked on an efficiency program involving public sector cost-cutting, the corporatisation of government agencies and the privatisation of some government services.
 An Independent Commission Against Corruption (ICAC) was created.
 Greiner called a snap election in 1991 which the Liberals were expected to win.
-However the ALP polled extremely well and the Liberals lost their majority and needed the support of independents to retain power.
+However, the ALP polled extremely well and the Liberals lost their majority and needed the support of independents to retain power.